cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/murder/murder-concepts.rst

 SELECT'd mailbox but then interacts with another mailbox.

-In the case where the destination mailbox is on the same backend server as the the source folder, the COPY command is issued to the backend server and the backend server takes care of the command.
+In the case where the destination mailbox is on the same backend server as the source folder, the COPY command is issued to the backend server and the backend server takes care of the command.

 If the destination folder is on a different backend server, the